johnson2006christopher/johnson2006christopher/README.md

 **Are you available for work?**

-Open to collaboration, remote engineering roles, and a limited number of Next Gen Lab builds.
+Yes — full-time engineering roles, remote freelance / client projects, and open-source collaboration.
 Fastest route is the 📨 button above or [email](mailto:johnson2006christopher@gmail.com).

+**Are you a frontend engineer or an AI engineer?**

+Both, deliberately.
+I ship the interface *and* the engine behind it — Next.js, React, TypeScript and Tailwind on top; FastAPI, PostgreSQL and the model layer underneath.
+Edge AI and CPU-first vision are what I go deep on for fun; full-stack delivery is what I do every day.

 **What timezone do you work in?**